 We also try to educate our participants about things they can do to keep their sites more secure, like using strong passwords, not logging into the site from public wifi locations, and safeguarding your login credentials.

-We are exploring adding 2-factor authentication login as an option in the future.
+We can also offer 2-factor authentication login as an option for users.
 This is where your login to your website requires a passcode sent to your cell phone by text in addition to your username and password.
 This extra step combines something you know (your username & password) with something that only you have access to (your phone).

 Can we host audio or video files (perhaps from our worship services) on our website in ACWP?

 Before offering audio or video files of a worship service for downloading, be sure to check your licensing for the use of any copyrighted material (hymns, anthems, liturgy, etc.).
-Many standard copyright licenses do not cover podcasting or webcasting of copyrighted material, and require an additional (and often costly) license for this use.
+Many standard copyright licenses do not cover podcasting, YouTube/Facebook videos, or web publication of copyrighted material> They may require an additional (and often costly) license for this use.
 For this reason, most churches who do share audio or video files tend to focus on the pastor’s sermon.

-Audio & video files are by nature very large, and when stored in the same location as your website files, will over time slow down the speed of your website, which in turn will affect your search engine rankings (Google).
+Audio and video files are by nature very large, and when stored in the same location as your website files, will over time slow down the speed of your website.
 It is now considered best practice to host (store) these files in a separate location and link to them from the website.
-For this reason, ACWP does not allow for uploading audio or video files to the website database.
+For this reason, ACWP does not allow for uploading audio or video files to the website.
 Files can be easily uploaded to other hosting options (YouTube for video, or Amazon Simple Storage for audio), and linked or embedded in your site.
 We would be glad to provide suggestions or help getting started with this.

-Can we have more than one user on our site?
+Can more than one person on our staff update the website?